-The Master who, on finding abandonment a Somali Seaman in a foreign country in which there is no Consular Authority, fails without justified reason to give him assistance on board and repatriate him, is punished by imprisonment up to 6 months or a fine up to Sh.So.
+The master who, on finding abandonment a Somaliland seaman in a foreign country in which there is no Consular Authority, fails without justified reason to five him assistance on board and repatriate him, is punished by imprisonment up to 6 months or a fine up to Sl.
+Sh.
 240/-.
 If failure of assistance involves several persons, the punishment is doubled.